Mosquitoes in the Dover district

 Although mosquitoes are almost everywhere within in our district, there is a noticeable population of nuisance biting mosquitoes in Sandwich.
 This is almost entirely due to the activities of 'Aedes detritus', which develops along the banks of the River Stour in sites that are sometimes flooded by exceptional tides and/or rainfall.
 The areas flooded by spring tides vary and can trigger hatching of eggs which have been dormant for many months.

-The banks of the River Stour at Sandwich is the only location that we carry out mosquito spraying.
+The banks of the River Stour at Sandwich is the only location that we carry out mosquito spraying with permission from Natural England.
 We monitor the levels of lavae three times a year in key locations.
 If the larvae levels reach required targets we spray the areas to kill the lavae and reduce the population.
 If the larvae does not reach the targets no spraying takes place.
 The spraying only kill larvae in their early stages and will not remove adult mosquitoes.

 The land at Sandwich Haven is designated an SSSI1, SPA2, SAC3 and a RAMSAR4 site (see below for definitions), which means we need special permission to treat the area.
 Natural England has permitted us to treat on the site as long as certain guidelines are met.